Carshy/Talanta-Fountain/README.md

 # Module1-Capstone-Project
-This is a Capstone Project for Module 1 website showcasing the Global Sabre Summit.
-Someof the features are replicated from Behance.
-The project is to showcase the mastery of what I have learned In Microverse's module 1.

 "Mziki Tours App" is a web application that showcases music awards for best labels in a given year.
 A user can visit the website to identify which music label warn the award in a given year.
 Also, the app enlists the featured speakers for the program, therefore, making it easier for the user to relate with speeches from different speakers.